 If you are a parent, teacher or student at Ambassador International Academy, please share your experience and opinions with other potential members of your community and please complete our survey here.

-Whilst it is too soon to say how well AIA is performing from an academic standpoint, the school has shared consultation reports from both the KHDA and the IB organisation which show that Ambassador International Academy is clearly on track to apply for its IB Primary Years Programme authorisation (it is currently a candidate school), and it is also clearly following KHDA guidelines in preparation for the first DSIB inspection, which will take place in the 2022-23 academic year.
+Whilst it is too soon to say how well AIA is performing from an academic standpoint, the school has shared consultation reports from both the KHDA and the IB organisation which showed that Ambassador International Academy was clearly on track to apply for its IB Primary Years Programme authorisation.

 AIA achieved a 'Developed' rating as part of the Distance Learning Evaluations carried out by the KHDA - performing better than one third of Dubai schools in the process.